Abandoned Pull Requests

 • High PR Cycle Time concentrated in a few outliers

-• PRs opened by automation (bots/agents) that have no explicit owner or reviewer assignment
+• PRs opened by automation (bots or agents) with no explicit owner or reviewer assignment

-• PR descriptions that are generic, tool-generated, or missing a clear “why,” which makes reviewers more likely to defer or ignore
+• PR descriptions that are generic or missing a clear why, which makes reviewers more likely to defer or ignore

 Teams should also watch for stale branches, PRs without comments, and contributors asking for reviews but getting silence.